Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Conclusion

-In this work we find that edge modes of an interacting FSPT phase can be described by a chiral boson theory.
-It is possible that the same is true for all 2D FSPT phases in group the super-cohomology construction.
-Furthermore, it is possible that all such theories can be described by $4\times 4$ K matrix theory.
+In this work we find that edge modes of an intrinsically interacting FSPT phase can be described by a Luttinger liquid theory.
+It is possible that the same is true for all 2D FSPT phases in the group super-cohomology construction.
 We have proved that within $K$ matrix theory, $4\times 4$ is the minimal dimension required for the $\Z_4\times\Z_2^\mathsf{T}$ FSPT phase.
 An interesting question to ask is whether this $c=2$ edge theory is the ``minimal" (as measured by central charge) among all conformal field theories with the quantum anomaly.
+Another example of interacting 2D FSPT phase was found in Ref. \cite{WangPRB2017}, with symmetry group $\Z_4^f\times\Z_4\times\Z_4$.
+Here the physics is somewhat different from the example discussed in this work: in the decorated domain wall construction, the state can be obtained by decorating $\Z_4$ domain walls with 1D $\Z_4^f\times\Z_4$ FSPT states.
+As mentioned in the introduction, the 1D FSPT phase itself can only exist in the presence of strong interactions, so is the 2D phase.
+It will be very interesting to construct a gapless edge theory for this interacting FSPT phase.

 An important open problem is to understand the edge physics of intrinsically interacting FSPT phases beyond group super-cohomology~\cite{ChengFSPT2D, WangPRX2018, KapustinThorngren}.
 An example of such phases in 2D arises with $\Z_8\times \Z_2^\T$ symmetry.
 If the $\Z_8$ symmetry is replaced by translation, the bulk is a stack of Majorana chains, and the edge is a 1D chain with one Majorana per unit cell.
-The simplest Hamiltonian must involve four-site interactions:
+The simplest Hamiltonian must involve four-site interactions.
+An example is the following Hamiltonian studied recently in \Ref{Fendley2019}:

 Remarkably, such a Hamiltonian is actually integrable~\cite{Fendley2019}, and realizes a gapless phase with a dynamical exponent $z=3/2$.
 The nature of this phase is not fully understood.
 An interesting future direction is to construct other gapless theories, in particular conformal field theories, and develop field-theoretical descriptions.